nodejs/node/doc/api/permissions.md

 #### Guarantees

-* The policies guarantee the file integrity when a module is loaded using `require()` or `import()`.
+* The policies guarantee the file integrity when a module is loaded using `require()`, `import()` or `new Module()`.
-* Redirection does not prevent access to APIs through means such as direct access to `require.cache` or through `module.constructor` which allow access to loading modules.
+* Redirection does not prevent access to APIs through means such as direct access to `require.cache` which allow access to loaded modules.
   Policy redirection only affects specifiers to `require()` and `import`.
-Other means, such as to prevent undesired access to APIs through variables, are necessary to lock down that path of loading modules.
+* The approval of the module integrity in policies threat model implies they are allowed to muck with and even circumvent security features once loaded so environmental/runtime hardening is expected.

 ## Process-based permissions